philnewm/blog-articles/molecule_ci_in_gh_actions/Molecule CI in GitHub Actions.md

 ---

-### Workflow containing all tools
+### Tools

 We will keep using VirtualBox, Vagrant and Molecule - just like before.
-But this time they don't install or run on your local machine they run inside a [GitHub-Hosted-Runner](https://docs.github.com/en/actions/concepts/runners/github-hosted-runners).
+But this time they don't install or run on your local machine, they run inside a [GitHub-Hosted-Runner](https://docs.github.com/en/actions/concepts/runners/github-hosted-runners).
 And since all of that belongs to Microsoft, in the Azure-Cloud, see the [documentation](https://docs.github.com/en/actions/concepts/runners/github-hosted-runners?%7B%7B%3Ccda%3E%7D%7D=#cloud-hosts-used-by-github-hosted-runners) for further details.
 We will write a YAML (`.yml`) file called [Workflow](https://docs.github.com/en/actions/how-tos/write-workflows) which will describe the installation of all required tools and python packages.
 In this case a python virtual environment isn't necessary since the GitHub Actions run inside virtual machines are ephemeral anyway.
+Meaning they get deleted right after the run and just report back the results.

 ### Side node on Virtual-Box

-Initially I intended to run [libvirt](https://libvirt.org/) VMs in GitHub runners for a lower overhead of additional tools and install times.

-But *Spoiler Alert* this did not work:
-Libvirt VMs require nested virtualization which seems to be not enabled for GitHub hosted Runners.
-Even tho this [article](https://actuated.com/blog/kvm-in-github-actions) mentions other ways to get this going.
-Virtual-Box on the other hand works fine for me but if I ever give it another try and maybe get it working I'll add it here.
-Currently the only way I see to reduce the install and runtime overhead is using containers instead of VMs wherever possible (molecule supports it anyway) but this is a topic for another day.

-## GitHub Actions

-This is GitHub's integrated CI/CD and Automation platform, see the [docs](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) for more detailed information.
-As operating system version we gonna use Ubuntu 24.04 since this is the latest Linux runner image provided by GitHub at this point.
-See also this overview of currently available [runners and their specs](https://docs.github.com/en/actions/reference/runners/github-hosted-runners#supported-runners-and-hardware-resources) as well as the [repository](https://github.com/actions/runner-images) for their images.
+While it has the great benefit of working cross-platform (Linux, Windows, Mac) it also introduces a bottleneck and overhead.
+For now I'll stick with it since the pipeline is working well enough to develop roles but to optimize it in the future I plan on giving the [molecule-lxd driver](https://github.com/nextlayer-ansible/molecule-lxd) and the [molecule podman driver](https://ansible.readthedocs.io/projects/molecule/examples/podman/) a try.
+Will write about it this as soon as I got something working.

 ## Role Adjustments